peterc/bitarray/README.md

 Thanks to Michael Slade for encouraging me to update this library on its 10th birthday and for suggesting finally using String's getbyte and setbyte methods now that we're all on 1.9+ compatible implementations.

+Further thanks to @tdeo, @JoshuaSP, and @m1lt0n for pull requests.

 ## License

 MIT licensed.
-Copyright 2007-2017 Peter Cooper.
+Copyright 2007-2018 Peter Cooper.